Edmund Muskie: 1976 presidential election

-U.S. Secretary of State, 1980–1981
+U.S. Secretary of State (1980–1981)

-Edmund Muskie in his office as Secretary of State, 1980 (Note: Muskie did not receive an official portrait in his capacity as Secretary of State.
+Muskie in his office as Secretary of State, 1980 (Note: Muskie did not receive an official portrait in his capacity as Secretary of State.
 This photo was a photo op at the Southwest Federal Center in Washington.)

 In late April 1980, he was tapped by President Jimmy Carter to serve as secretary of state, following the resignation of Cyrus Vance.
 Vance had opposed Operation Eagle Claw, a secret rescue mission intended to rescue American hostages held by Iran.
 After that mission failed with the loss of eight U.S. servicemen, Vance resigned.
 Muskie was picked by Carter for his accomplishments with senatorial foreign policy.
 He was appointed and soon after confirmed by the Senate on May 8, 1980, by a margin of 94–2.

-Draft Muskie movement
+"Draft Muskie" movement

 In June 1980, there was a "draft Muskie" movement among Democratic voters within the primaries of the 1980 presidential election.
-President Carter was running against Senator Ted Kennedy, and opinion polls ranked Muskie more favorably against Kennedy.
-One poll showed that Muskie would be a more popular alternative to Carter than Ted Kennedy, implying that the attraction was not so much to Kennedy as to the fact that he was not Carter.
-Moreover, Muskie was polled against Republican challenger Ronald Reagan at the time showing Carter seven points down.
+President Carter was running against Senator Ted Kennedy, and opinion polls ranked Muskie favorably against Kennedy.
+One poll showed that Muskie would be a more popular alternative to Carter than Kennedy, implying that the attraction was not so much to Kennedy as to the fact that he was not Carter.
+Moreover, Muskie was polled against Republican nominee Ronald Reagan at the time showing Carter seven points down.
 Due to a political allegiance with Carter, he backed out of the contention.
 Pressured by the Carter Administration, Muskie released the following public statement to Democratic voters: "I accepted the appointment as secretary of state to serve the country and to serve the president.
 I continue to serve the president, and I will support him all the way!
 I have a commitment to the president.
 I don't make such commitments lightly, and I intend to keep it."
 An article by The New Yorker speculated that the move to back Muskie was a temporary flex of political power by the Democratic voter base to unease Carter.

 Afghanistan

-In December 1979, the Soviet Union invaded Afghanistan which prompted NATO to trigger its ally contract.
+In December 1979, the Soviet Union invaded Afghanistan, which prompted NATO to trigger its ally contract.
 Muskie began his tenure as secretary of state five months into the invasion.
-He assigned Deputy Secretary Warren Christopher the tasks of managing the domestic side of the department while he participated in international deliberations.
-Muskie met with Soviet diplomat Andrei Gromyko who categorically rejected a compromise that would secure the Soviet Union's withdrawal from Afghanistan.
+He assigned Deputy Secretary Warren Christopher the task of managing the domestic side of the department while he participated in international deliberations.
+Muskie met with Soviet diplomat Andrei Gromyko, who categorically rejected a compromise that would secure the Soviet Union's withdrawal from Afghanistan.
 Gromyko wanted the state department to formally recognize Kabul as a part of the Soviet Union.